 Look out for sneaky buys that drain your budget too.
 Some people can spend just as much money on stocking stuffers as they do on regular gifts under the tree.
 Don’t get swept up in a stocking that looks like it was stuffed by Santa himself.
 Set a minimum per kid and keep it simple.
 Don’t break the bank on stocking stuffers when your local dollar store has everything you need.

 We know you want to send out the annual Christmas card with a festive photo of the family and your holiday-ready pet, but do you really need to?

 If you do, go the inexpensive route: Skip the professional photographer and set up your tripod and self-timer.
 Or ask a family friend with a good eye (or on-point photography skills) to snap some Christmas photos for you.

 When it comes time to print the Christmas cards, look for companies offering coupon codes.
 Some will even give you a certain number of cards for free—all you have to pay is the shipping cost.

 You can cut costs even more if you only send those Christmas cards to five to 10 of your closest friends and family.
 It’s okay to be a little selective here.
 You don’t really need to send a card to the pizza delivery guy, your boss’ cousin, and your ninth grade Sunday School teacher.

 Make the Most of Your Money This Season

-We’re not trying to burst your holiday shopping bubble.
-Just remember: Christmas is a time to take joy in spending time with others and blessing them—not spending money just because every Christmas commercial told you to.
-Don’t get so caught up in the rush that you miss out on the spirit of the season.
+Ready or not, this is the last full week before Christmas is finally here!
+We’re not trying to burst your holiday shopping bubble, but remember this: Christmas is all about finding joy by spending time with others and blessing them—not spending money just because every Christmas commercial told you to.